Dolphins Tyreek Hill briefly detained by police near Hard Rock Stadium

 MIAMI GARDENS - Miami Dolphins' five-time All-Pro wide receiver Tyreek Hill was detained by police hours before the team's home opener at Hard Rock Stadium against the Jacksonville Jaguars.

+The source said the officers did not know who Hill was when they stopped him.

+A second player saw what was happening pulled over, got out of his car and interfered with the officers, according to the source.
+He was also placed in handcuffs and detained.
+Both players were ultimately released.
+Hill was cited for careless driving.

-The Dolphins posted on X, formerly Twitter, that Hill was pulled over for a traffic violation.
+The Dolphins posted on X, formerly Twitter, that Hill will be available to play on Sunday.